daormar/debasher/doc/design_doc_resident.md

   node.
 The price is the work done since the chosen epoch, and the external inputs received since then (delivery at that boundary is at most once).

-  Like resetting checkpoints (previous item), it can be done from outside, by manipulating files, with no special mode in the startup sequence (which always loads the highest epoch and replays the log): an auxiliary script run while the program is stopped.
+  Like a clean start (see "`debasher_reset_resident`: a clean start"), it can be done from outside, by manipulating files, with no special mode in the startup sequence (which always loads the highest epoch and replays the log): an auxiliary script run while the program is stopped.
 Points to settle when designing it:
   - The target epoch is chosen for each independent subgraph (a set of nodes that no channel joins to the rest of the program) on its own: the highest one present in the checkpoint folder of every node of the subgraph.
 No